In surprise summit concession, Trump says he will halt Korea war games

 World stock markets were little changed on Tuesday, while the U.S. dollar rose slightly against an index of major currencies, as investors brushed aside the summit.

-The two leaders smiled and shook hands at their meeting at the Capella hotel on Singapore's resort island of Sentosa, and Trump spoke in warm terms of Kim at his news conference.
+The two leaders smiled and shook hands at their meeting at the Capella hotel on Singapore's resort island of Sentosa, and Trump spoke in warm terms of Kim at his news conference afterward.

-Trump said he expected the denuclearization process to start "very, very quickly" and it would be verified by "having a lot of people in North Korea".
+Trump said he expected the denuclearisation process to start "very, very quickly" and it would be verified by "having a lot of people in North Korea".

 He said Kim had announced that North Korea was destroying a major missile engine-testing site, but sanctions on North Korea would stay in place for now.

-It was unclear if negotiations would lead to denuclearization, or end with broken promises, as happened in the past, said Anthony Ruggiero, senior fellow at Washington's Foundation for Defense of Democracies think tank.
+It was unclear if negotiations would lead to denuclearisation, or end with broken promises, as happened in the past, said Anthony Ruggiero, senior fellow at Washington's Foundation for Defense of Democracies think tank.

 "This looks like a restatement of where we left negotiations more than 10 years ago and not a major step forward," he said.

-The joint statement said Trump "committed to provide security guarantees" to North Korea and Kim "reaffirmed his firm and unwavering commitment to complete denuclearization of the Korean Peninsula".
+The joint statement said Trump "committed to provide security guarantees" to North Korea and Kim "reaffirmed his firm and unwavering commitment to complete denuclearisation of the Korean Peninsula".

 Kim said after the summit he and Trump had "decided to leave the past behind.
 The world will see a major change."

+Trump's meeting with Kim followed days of him berating traditional U.S. allies such as Canada and Germany in trade disputes.
+He left a Group of Seven summit in Canada early last weekend, and described host Prime Minister Justin Trudeau as "very dishonest and weak."

-The joint statement made no mention of the sanctions on North Korea and there was no reference to formally ending the Korean War, which killed millions of people and ended in a truce.
+The joint statement by Trump and Kim made no mention of the sanctions on North Korea and there was no reference to formally ending the 1950-53 Korean War, which killed millions of people and ended in a truce.

 But it said the two sides had agreed to recover the remains of prisoners of war and soldiers missing in action, so they could be repatriated.